cloudify-examples/contributing-cloudify-ecosystem/README.md

 ## Documentation

 Each repo's root directory should contain a README.md with the following sections:
+  * Summary of what the example is about
   * Prerequisites
   * Tested Version (Most recent Cloudify version must be among them.)
-  * Complete Install and Uninstall Instructions
+  * Complete install and uninstall instructions

 ## Directory Structure